Hoboken train passengers: 'It just didn't stop'

 - Man: "It just didn't slow down.
 It ran right through the backstop"

-(CNN)Passengers on a New Jersey Transit train said the train never slowed before it barreled into the Hoboken station Thursday.
+(CNN)The New Jersey Transit train never slowed before it barreled into the Hoboken station Thursday morning.

-Then came a sudden crash, throwing passengers to the floor as the train plowed through the station and then left the tracks.
-The crash left one dead and at least 75 injured, a handful seriously.
+Then came a sudden crash, throwing passengers to the floor as the train plowed through the station and hopped off the tracks.

+The crash left one person dead and at least 75 injured amid scenes of carnage: Blood everywhere, people screaming, unresponsive passengers lying on the floor.

-A few stricken passengers had to climb out of windows to flee the crippled train.
+Stricken passengers climbed over an obstacle course of debris and through mangled windows to flee the crippled train.
 Stunned witnesses at the station ran to help.
-Here are some of their accounts:

 Leon Offengenden